 There will be times during the semester when I will need to contact the class and you will need to contact me.
 I will contact you via your SJU email account, so please be sure you are checking it regularly and/or forwarding it to the email service you use most regularly.
 I do not recommend calling me on my office phone.

-I strongly suggest you contact me via Twitter (@billwolffsju—note new Twitter account) and/or email.
+I strongly suggest you contact me via Twitter (@billwolffsju) and/or email.
 Email, however, tends to be seen as an informal medium.
 This, however, should not always be the case.
 All emails that I send to you will have a meaningful subject line and a proper salutation (“Hi Class,” or “Hi Jane,” etc.).
 The first sentence will notify you of the purpose of the email, and then will get to the heart of the matter.
-It will end with a formal closing (“Thanks, BW”).
-(See this article on contacting a professor when going to be absent.)
+It will end with a formal closing (“Thanks, Bill”).
 I expect the same from any email you send.
 Twitter is less formal, so feel free to just tweet me questions.
-Please add the course hashtag (#wwds17) to all course related tweets.
+Please add the course hashtag (#wdds18) to all course related tweets.

 I’ll get back to your tweets and emails as soon as possible—usually within half a day.
 With two small children at home, during the week I tend to be offline 5:00pm – 9:00pm and after 11:00pm and during the weekend I’ll be online sporadically, so don’t expect an immediate response during those times.
 If I don’t get back within a day, it may be that I did not see your tweet or email for one reason or another, such as an email going in my spam folder.
 Send me a polite reminder and/or ask me in class if I got it, and I’ll get back immediately.